akiradeveloper/requidef/README.md

 # requidef
-Requiem for the Requirement Definitions.
+Requiem for the boring Requirement Definitions.
+Save time and get back to coding.

 ## Motivation
 Do you know the most and the last thing that hinder our technology grow rapidly in this century?
 The most harmful software, you know that is the MS Office.
-We, workers, are forced to write lenghty documents with MS Word, MS Excel ... you know what.
+We, workers, are forced to write ten of thousand of lenghty documents with MS Word, MS Excel ... you know what.
 I disrespect every single of the softwares MS provides.
 Today, we declared to be free from these greedy evils.

-This software, requidef, will guide you to the haven where any documentation works are happy.
+This software, requidef [r`ekwidef], will guide you to the haven where any documentation works are happy.

 ## Installation
 Only for Ruby >= 1.9

-gem install requidef

-## Recent Releases
-- 0.1.0
--- The consequence of 10 hours rapid developement.
-- Next : 0.2.0
--- Bug fix.
-Already found 3
--- impl : tree -> rd
--- impl : http -> tree
+just 'gem install requidef'.

 ## Contributing to requidef
 * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet